catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

   }
 });
 ```
-Name this file "80-shutdown-rules" (the number is not important but the file must end with "rules".
+Name this file "80-shutdown-rules" (the number is not important but the filename must end with "rules").
 The USER (elephant) here must be a member of the "operator" group in /etc/group.
 >[!Caution]
 >This is a security vulnerability.

+>[!Note]
+> Todo: camera for work teleconferencing.
+Oracle Java for EDA tools (AMD/Xilinx, Intel/Altera, Synopsys, Cadence, Siemens, etc.)
+> WiFi and drm are *_huge_* jobs likely to require large chunks of code from Openbsd (iwx) and/or Freebsd (iwlwifi).